SKAJohanVenter/tangomct/README.md

 # Caveat

 - Only numeric scalars can be graphed
-- Enums and arrays are converted to string and displayed in the data table
+- Arrays are converted to string and displayed in the data table
+- Enums are supported
-- Images are not supported
+- Images are _not_ supported

 # Design